What is a Montana Federal Maritime Commission Bond?

 Group OTI Bond Amount

-For group Ocean Transportation Intermediaries, the surety bond amount will be up to $3,000,000.
-Also, each group shall:
+The surety bond amount for the group Ocean Transportation Intermediaries will be up to $3,000,000.
+In addition, each group must:

-- Notify the Commission and provide documentation of its desire to participate
+- Notify the Commission of its desire to participate and provide documents.

 - Provide a copy of the financial responsibility coverage to the Commission.